 If you think that you get incorrect rates at your store checkout, check:

 - if you have set any product-specific shipping in your store.
-For this, go to Ecwid admin → Catalog → Products, open details of a product for which you get unexpected rates at checkout, click on the Tax and Shipping tab on the product editing page and check your settings there.
+For this, go to Ecwid admin → Catalog → Products, open details of a product for which you get unexpected rates at checkout, click on the Shipping & Pickup tab on the product editing page and check your settings there.

 - whether you’ve added a shipping markup;